murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 - Ubuntu/Debian or RHEL/Fedora style host with `sudo`
 - Python 3.9+ with `venv`
 - `git`, `rsync`, `systemctl`, and Docker (optional but recommended for discovery/control)
+- `fio` (used by Overclock → Verify).
+The installer auto‑installs `fio` when using apt/dnf; the app also attempts on‑demand install when you click Verify.

 ## 2. Quick Install